 “We really clicked,” he recalls.
 “I offered to be her tour guide for a day or two in Istanbul.
 She met my parents and said I’d be a perfect fit at Wooster, and I felt that if she taught there, it must be a very good school.”
 The two still stay in touch, and Onaran visits Holliday, now retired, whenever he’s in Wooster.

 Onaran double majored in economics and sociology, and his Independent Study, which analyzed whether employee ownership and management reduces social, economic and political inequality within a company, was subsequently published.
 He wrote for the Voice all four years and “went in and out of every student organization at least once.”
 After graduating, he earned master’s degrees from Columbia University in journalism and international affairs.

-Today, Onaran is a senior writer at Bloomberg Markets magazine, where he has written about the economic challenges facing colleges and universities and profiled Treasury Secretary Timothy Geithner.
+Today, Onaran is a senior writer at Bloomberg News, where he has written about the economic challenges facing colleges and universities and profiled Treasury Secretary Timothy Geithner.

-“After 15 years doing breaking news every day, it was a bit of an adjustment” making the switch to the longer form and longer lead time of a magazine, “but I like having the luxury to really dig into things and get into areas that are completely new to me,” he says.
+“After 15 years doing breaking news every day, it was a bit of an adjustment” making the switch to doing longer form pieces for multiple platforms, including Bloomberg Markets, Bloomberg Businessweek, and Bloomberg.com, “but I like having the luxury to really dig into things and get into areas that are completely new to me,” he says.